kklingenberg88/GRC-Write-Up/01-pci-dss-network-segmentation/templates/Scope-determination.md

 | Monitoring | Monitor network traffic, authentication events, firewall logs, and administrative activity through centralized logging. | Strong | SIEM dashboards, firewall logs, Windows Event Logs, audit reports |

 ### 6.2 Segmentation Gaps

+Trust but verify?
+I take it in a different direction.
+I listen to the client on where the gaps are, but I'll also challenge it.
+Try to reach those clients, access data shares and be certain that the security controls or a way in is prohibited.

 | Finding | Risk | Recommendation |
 |---------|------|----------------|